mengerj/adata_hf_datasets/README.md

 - The SLURM mode requires **passwordless SSH access** to the clusters
 - Set up SSH keys so that `ssh cpu_cluster` and `ssh gpu_cluster` work without password prompts
 - Configure hosts in `~/.ssh/config` if needed (including ProxyJump if required)
+- Always keep the repos synced, for example when changing a configuration file

 **Shared Storage:**

 - `slurm_base_file_path` **must be accessible by both CPU and GPU clusters**
 - Typically a global scratch filesystem (e.g., `/scratch/global/username/`)
 - Data is written by one cluster and read by another during the workflow
+- Local execution is actually much faster, since I/O speeds on a global filesystem are usually very slow, and the pipeline requires reading data into memory at several steps.
+If you don't need a gpu, or have a gpu locally, I would recommend to work locally.
+But if you don't bother waiting a while and want to just submit a bunch of datasets, the cluster is better suited.

 **Cluster-Specific Settings:**